← Blog

 What a legitimate practitioner looks like

-A good AI consultant for a small or mid-size Vancouver business should:
+A good AI consultant for a small or mid-size business should:

 • Show you past work (screenshots, demos, or client references from local businesses)